-Notwithstanding anything contained herein, in an emergency situation where there is an immediate threat to the health and safety, any member of the College's faculty or staff is authorized to remove a student and/or guest of the College.
+Notwithstanding anything contained herein, the College may remove any member of the College community when that person poses an immediate threat to the health or safety of any other member of the College community.
 In these situations, it is expected that the individual would exercise reasonable judgment when responding to such an emergency.
-Campus Safety involvement should be elicited as necessary and campus administrators should be immediately informed.
-In an emergency, the administrator and Campus Safety personnel present each have the authority to: (a) impose an immediate temporary suspension; or (b) immediately restrict access to designated areas of the campus, upon any student who, in the sole judgment of the Administrator, poses a threat to the safety or well-being of any member or guest of the College.
+Campus Safety involvement shall be elicited and campus administrators should be immediately informed.
+Where there is an immediate threat to the health or safety of any member of the College community, the administrator and Campus Safety personnel present each have the authority to: (a) impose an immediate temporary suspension; or (b) immediately restrict access to designated areas of the campus, upon any member of the College community who, in the sole judgment of the Administrator, poses a threat to the safety or well-being of any member or guest of the College.